post-self/post-self.ink/content/about/characters.md

 ### Codrin Bălan (ey/em)

 After the conclusion of eir project with Dear, Ioan forked a new long-running instance, Codrin Bălan (*co-dreen buh-lahn* or *co-drihn*), who moved in with Dear and its partner and later joined their relationship.
 Ey has grown eir hair out and leaned much harder into androgyny, eir features shifting away from masculine, wearing sarongs and tunics.
-Eir partners occasionally use the pet name Codruţ (*co-drootz*).
+Eir partners occasionally use the pet name Codruț (*co-drootz*).

 *Appears in:*